pydicom/pydicom/doc/tutorials/filesets.rst

 --------------------------

-To load an existing File-set just pass a DICOMDIR :class:`~pydicom.dataset.Dataset`, or the path to the DICOMDIR file to :class:`~pydicom.fileset.FileSet`:
+To load an existing File-set just pass a DICOMDIR :class:`~pydicom.dataset.Dataset` or the path to the DICOMDIR file to :class:`~pydicom.fileset.FileSet`:

 .. code-block:: python